Registration of a Limited Liability Company (LLC) in Malta: Fast and Easy – 3 Steps without Travelling:

 The process for the redomiciliation of companies is defined in Malta in the Continuation of Companies Regulations (Legal Notice 344 of 2002 as amended by Legal Notice 352 of 2003 and 181 and 186 of 2006).

 However, before such a process can start, the legislation in the outgoing country has to be checked.
-For example, some EU countries have still not modified their legal system according to the EU DIRECTIVE 2019/2121 amending Directive 2017/1132 regarding cross-border conversions, mergers and divisions.
+For example, some EU countries have still not modified their legal system according to the EU Directive 2019/2121 amending Directive 2017/1132 regarding cross-border conversions, mergers and divisions.

 A company formed and incorporated or registered under the laws of an approved foreign country (in Malta), which is similar in nature to a company as known under the laws of Malta, may request the Registrar of Companies to be registered as continued in Malta, provided the laws of the foreign country so permit, and provided the company is authorised to do so by its constitutive documents.